-You can’t throw a rock without hitting an all-you-can-eat Korean BBQ place in this centrally-located neighborhood.
-The options are endless; from grill-your-own-meat mega restaurants to tiny stands specializing in one dish, food is definitely Koreatown’s main attraction.
-That said, Koreatown never seems to sleep—so when you’re done eating, you can always burn off a few calories at Shatto 39 Lanes (an old-school bowling alley that’s open until 3 AM on the weekends) or at one of the neighborhood’s innumerable karaoke spots.
+And Koreatown never seems to sleep!
+When you’re done eating, locals suggest burning off a few calories at Shatto 39 Lanes (an old-school bowling alley that’s open until 3 AM on the weekends) or at one of the neighborhood’s innumerable karaoke spots.

 You can catch a show any night of the week!
 Afterward, our trip planners suggest wandering west down Melrose Avenue for some of the best vintage shops in the city.

 Try Tacos La Estrella before tucking into your beer!